 Blackmail: The reason a hit was ultimately put on Aiden.
 Lucky was just trying to protect the blackmail he had on the mayor, who killed a woman who was also a Blume executive.
 Iraq also takes part in this, collecting a large amount on everybody which he keeps in his server room.

-Bittersweet Ending: The main villains in the game get their asses handed to them, but most of Aiden's allies are dead, traumatized, or angry; Iraq, Lucky, and Damien are killed by Aiden, a slavery ring is cracked down, and the Macguffin secret files are used to expose mass corruption in the city, including the mayor.
-However, Clara dies, Nicky and Jackson are seriously traumatized and leave the city, Aidan and Damien's final battle causes untold amounts of damage and ctOS is declared a success and expands to multiple cities around the world.
-Dedsec is NOT pleased by this turn of events, and becomes more extremist.
+Bittersweet Ending: The main villains in the game get their asses handed to them, but most of Aiden's allies are dead, traumatized, or angry; Iraq, Lucky, and Damien are killed by Aiden, a slavery ring is cracked down, and the secret files are used to expose mass corruption in the city, including the mayor.
+However, Clara dies, Nicky and Jackson are seriously traumatized and leave the city, Aiden and Damien's final battle causes untold amounts of damage and ctOS is declared a success and expands to multiple cities around the world.
+DedSec is NOT pleased by this turn of events (particularly with Aiden's refusal to cooperate with them and plant their code inside ctOS), and becomes more extremist.
 Pretty much the only two people unaffected by the ending are T-Bone and Jordi.